HamRadioTools/hamradio_tools/docs/protocol/filter-blacklist.md

 #### 2.2.2 Abuse detection

-If a regular user attempts to masquerade as a broker using user credentials, the system can:
+If a regular user attempts to masquerade as a broker using regular user credentials, the cluster will:

-- set trust-level to 0
+- set trust-level to 0 (the grandfathering)
-- temporarily or permanently disable injection rights.
+- temporarily or permanently disable login rights.
 - notify the Core team.

 #### 2.2.3 Grandfathering

-A future extension allows:

-- Each user to require two “grandparents” (community validators).
-- If validators revoke trust, the user:
+By default, users enter RCLDX wit no grandfathers, allowing read-only operation.
+In orer to post spot and become fulluy active each user should grab 2 granfather votes.
+Grandfathers act like community validators.
+If validators revoke trust, the user:

 - may still read spots ...
 - ... but cannot send spots.

 Blacklist engine integrates with such trust logic.